Aosman4395/ECS-project/README.md

 ## Phase 3 – Container Image Stored in Amazon ECR

-In this phase, the application Docker image was pushed to Amazon Elastic Container Registry (ECR), making it available for deployment using AWS ECS.
+**Goal:** Push the Docker image to Amazon Elastic Container Registry (ECR), making it available for deployment using AWS ECS.

 ### Amazon ECR Overview